-Slowly Alvez rotated the skull in his hands; feeling its weight, noting the pattern of the sutures, running his fingers across the rough bone and examining the cork which sealed the base.
-Briefly, with a shudder, he wondered what fate might have befallen this unfortunate soul then, reverence cast aside, he poked his fingers in through the eye socket and began to pluck out the now damp straw which had been used to pad the inside of the cavity.
+Slowly Alvez rotated the skull in his hands; feeling its weight, noting the pattern of the sutures, running his fingers across the smooth bone and examining the cork which sealed the base.
+Briefly, with a shudder, he wondered what fate might have befallen this unfortunate soul then, reverence cast aside, he poked his fingers in through an eye socket and began to pluck out the now damp straw which had been used to pad the inside of the cavity.

 ‘I can see something,’ exclaimed Pukunati.

 Alvez looked up with a start.
 He had been so engrossed in the contents of their find that he had temporarily forgotten all about the boy at his shoulder, ‘yes, it seems to contain a small bottle,’ he muttered distractedly, peering through the eye socket at the small glass object.

 ‘No,’ said the boy, ‘I can see something, a mast I think.’

 With a spasm of anxiety, Alvez rose to his feet and followed the boy’s gaze, toward the horizon, with his spyglass.
 Carefully he studied the distant vessel; she was of middling size and did not appear to be a boat of the crown as she displayed none of the trappings or colours that would be expected.
 It was possible she was a trading vessel but something did not feel quite right.
 At the moment she showed little sail but, as the gap between them continued to slowly close, he noted with interest that her rigging was a little unusual - perhaps set for speed and manoeuvrability he wondered.
 He also observed, with growing unease, that she appeared to carry many more cannons than might be expected for a boat of her size and he felt his pulse surge with the realisation that if you were designing a vessel to bring mischief to the high seas then this may well be it.

 ‘What do you think?’ asked the boy.